 He and his colleagues believe the paint may help in the fight against global warming and reduce our reliance on air conditioning and even electric-powered air exchangers.

 Once applied, the new paint can keep surfaces up to 19 degrees Fahrenheit cooler than their ambient surroundings, according to Purdue.
-The new paint, which researchers say may even be available for purchase in the next year or so.
+Researchers speculate that the new paint may even be available for purchase in the next year or so.